withastro/docs/src/pages/en/guides/integrations-guide/alpinejs.md

 npm install @astrojs/alpinejs
 ```

 Most package managers will install associated peer dependencies as well.
-Still, if you see a "Cannot find package 'alpinejs'" (or similar) warning when you start up Astro, you'll need to install Alpine.js yourself:
+However, if you see a "Cannot find package 'alpinejs'" (or similar) warning when you start up Astro, you'll need to manually install Alpine.js yourself:

 ```sh
 npm install alpinejs @types/alpinejs